Prospectus

 The programme includes a master’s project in which students carry out their own research and prepare a written report of their research project: their master’s thesis.
 Furthermore, students have to conduct an internship in which they learn to apply their knowledge and skills in the work field of educational professionals.
 For instance, students develop educational materials (textbooks, web applications), refine and evaluate interventions implemented at schools, or give advice on how to implement formative assessment in the classroom or on how to improve the school quality control system.

-By the end of the programme students have become experts in the field of learning and education and are empowered to work in a broad range of settings in which educational expertise is required, such as schools, museums, governance, organizations that develop educational materials, and educational advice services.
+By the end of the programme students have become experts in the field of learning and education and are empowered to work in a broad range of settings in which educational expertise is required, such as schools, museums, governance, educational publishers, and educational advice services.

 Language of instruction in this specialisation is English.
 If preferred, students can answer exam questions and write assignments, papers, and their master’s thesis in Dutch.